Best Mariana Tek alternative for boutique studios

 - How much does the switch save?

-- Roughly $3,000-$4,000/year for a typical single-location reformer studio.
-Mariana Tek mid-tier (around $400/month operator-reported): $4,800/year subscription.
-Junocal Studio at $99/month: $1,800/year all-in.
-The annual difference is $3,000+.
-Both platforms run Stripe Connect Standard direct, so there's no processing-markup difference.
+- Roughly $2,400-$4,000/year for a typical single-location reformer studio.
+Mariana Tek's published base is $179–285/location, about $260–360/month all-in with add-on modules: call it $2,748–$4,320/year subscription.
+Junocal Studio at $29/month: $350/year all-in.
+The annual difference is $2,400 to $4,000.
+Both platforms run on Stripe at published rates with no markup, so there's no processing-cost difference.

 - What's the migration like?

 - Unusually clean.
-Junocal and Mariana Tek share the same scheduling primitives — pick-a-spot floor plan, four-mode cancellation policies, broadcast-claim waitlist, term-based courses, apparatus history per client.
+Junocal and Mariana Tek share the same scheduling features — pick-a-spot floor plan, four-mode cancellation policies, first-to-claim waitlist, term-based courses, apparatus history per client.
 The migration is mostly a translation rather than a remapping.
 Favourite-spot data carries across, so clients see the same default reformer on Junocal from day one.
 Five business days from CSV export to live cutover.
 Free in the first 30 days.

 - Will Mariana Tek's annual contract be a problem?